-- making or responding to an application for housing or care;
+- Making or responding to an application for housing or care;

-- dealing with the on-going management of your chosen service;
+- Dealing with the on-going management of your chosen service;

 - communicating with you during face to face discussions, telephone conversations, e-mails, letters or by text;

-- any relevant information we may gather during the provision of support or care services;
+- Any relevant information we may gather during the provision of support or care services;

-- any other organisations relevant to your application and ongoing service such as local authorities or previous landlords; or
+- Any other organisations relevant to your application and ongoing service such as local authorities or previous landlords; or

-- Anchor customer satisfaction surveys.
+- Anchor Hanover customer satisfaction surveys.